In-Person Program

 You must complete first-year orientation modules and meet with your Academic Advisor before the start of the program.
 You should register for orientation as instructed by the Office of Orientation (you will receive registration instructions via email).

 Hello, everyone!
-My name is Abbey Grace Pickrel and I am the Head Counselor for the 2024 in-person EUREKA! program.
-I am a rising sophomore from Spartanburg, South Carolina and I major in bioengineering.
-During my time in the 2023 virtual EUREKA! program, I worked with Dr. Luo on creeping bentgrass genetic engineering research to learn how manipulating certain genes affect plant resistance to abiotic environmental factors, through the College of Science.
-Since this experience, I have continued research with Dr. Luo throughout my first year, and plan to continue this research in the future.
-In addition to research, I am involved with the Dixon Fellows program, Honors Ambassadors, FCA, Biological Sciences Honor Society, and a sorority.
+My name is Alayna Khoja and I am the Head Counselor for the 2025 in-person EUREKA! program.
+I am a rising sophomore from Fort Mill, South Carolina and I am pursuing a major in genetics and a minor in psychology.
+During my time in the 2024 in-person EUREKA! program, I worked with Dr. Sehorn and the College of Science on DNA repair and the specific proteins that work to stabilize our DNA.
+I have continued with the Sehorn Lab and plan to stay with the lab in the future.
+In addition to participating in research, I am an Honors Ambassador and a member of Clemson Crew.